Jirigesi/Jirigesi.github.io/index.md

 #### Research paper review

+- (NIPS 2024) the Thirty-eighth Annual Conference on Neural Information Processing Systems
-- (Journal) Transactions on Intelligent Systems and Technology 2024
+- (TIST 2024) Transactions on Intelligent Systems and Technology 2024
-- (Conference) The 39th IEEE/ACM International Conference on Automated Software Engineering (ASE 2024)
+- (ASE 2024) The 39th IEEE/ACM International Conference on Automated Software Engineering
-- (Journal) Transactions on Software Engineering and Methodology 2024
+- (TOSEM 2024) Transactions on Software Engineering and Methodology 2024
-- (Conference) 21st International conference on Mining Software Repositories (MSR 2024)
+- (MSR 2024) 21st International conference on Mining Software Repositories
-- (Conference) The 4th International Workshop on Software Engineering and AI for Data Quality in Cyber-Physical Systems/Internet of Things (SEA4DQ 2024)
+- (SEA4DQ 2024) The 4th International Workshop on Software Engineering and AI for Data Quality in Cyber-Physical Systems/Internet of Things
-- (Journal) Transactions on Software Engineering and Methodology 2023
+- (TOSEM 2023) Transactions on Software Engineering and Methodology 2023
-- (Journal) Empirical Software Engineering Journal, 2021
+- (ESE 2021) Empirical Software Engineering Journal, 2021

 ---